galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-umis/tutorial.md

 ## Our Four Reads of Interest

-Let us examine these reads four reads of interest which we have just sub-selected using their headers:
+Let us examine these four reads of interest which we have just sub-selected using their headers:

 > ### {% icon details %} Forward Reads:
 >